Why veterinary practice management software reports are not enough: Former practice manager tells all

-17 min read
+15 min read

 You know tracking performance is important.
 You have practice management software that lets you run almost any report under the sun.
 You might even diligently run those reports every month, recreate your special information searches, and add those new numbers to your giant spreadsheet with 18 different tabs.

-But here’s the thing, if you’re anything like me when I was a practice manager, you’re missing out on the full picture of your practice’s health.
+But here’s the thing: If you’re anything like me when I was a practice manager, you’re missing out on the full picture of your practice’s health.
 Why?
-Because veterinary practice management software reports aka PIMS reports just aren’t enough.
+Because veterinary practice management software reports (aka PIMS reports) just aren’t enough.

 1. It’s difficult and time-consuming to pull every single number.

-Desperately trying to grab a moment of undisturbed time to get “my numbers.”
+When I was a practice manager, for the first 5 years I was always desperately trying to grab a moment of undisturbed time to get “my numbers.”
 I was often a month behind (at least) and was tracking so many different metrics that, in the end, I really wasn’t tracking anything at all.

-Once my practice started using VetSuccess reports I was able to get all of “my numbers” in one place without having to pull anything.
+Once my practice started using Data & Insights reports I was able to get all of “my numbers” in one place without having to pull anything.
 No more running multiple reports or maintaining and updating my gigantic spreadsheet.
 Just crystal clear, visual representations of the overall health of my practice.
-I saved at least 4-6 hours a month.

-And we all know that time is the most precious gift a practice manager can receive.
+I saved at least 4 to 6 hours a month — and we all know that time is the most precious gift a practice manager can receive.

 2. It’s hard to tell which metrics truly matter.